-(4) The increase mainly results from a change in the classification of the GM long-term loan, net of a transfer to current maturity of the loan in Mall Hayam.
+(5) The increase mainly results from a change in the classification of the GM long-term loan, net of a transfer to current maturity of the loan in Mall Hayam.

-(5) The decrease results from current repayments in the Report Period.
+(6) The decrease results from current repayments in the Report Period, net of linkage in the period.

-(6) The decrease mainly results from a dividend distribution, offset by an increase due to the comprehensive income in the period.
+(7) The increase mainly derives due to the comprehensive income in the period, net of a dividend distribution in the period.